Coookei/Gamely-Proxy/README.md

 - Supports CORS for safe cross-origin requests.
 - Per-IP rate limiting and a global call budget are enforced using Upstash Redis to prevent abuse and accidental overuse.
 - The proxy uses [Helmet](https://helmetjs.github.io/) to set HTTP headers for enhanced security and disables the `x-powered-by` header.
-- All endpoints validate and sanitize incoming parameters to prevent misuse and ensure only safe, expected requests reach the RAWG API.
+- All endpoints validate and sanitise incoming parameters to prevent misuse and ensure only safe, expected requests reach the RAWG API.

 ## Contributing 🤝